Football Index has only been around since 2015 but in that short while, it’s revolutionised the world of sports gambling.

 Players are your currency in the Football Index and their form is the measurement of success for the money you wager on it.
 But is it as simple as a striker scores a goal, your shares go up in value and you earn cash?
 Like the stock market, there’s more than one way to make money from Football Index – below are the key ways that you can do so.

 Buy low value player stock and sell for a high price

 If you live for getting granular about player data, then you may be able to spot some bargain shares.
 Finding players who you believe to be undervalued by Football Index and selling them for a profit is a great way to make money – the great thing is that if you spot an undervalued player, you can buy an unlimited number of shares in them.

 Matchday Dividends payout based on the number of games

 Football Index uses Match Days to give payouts for every day where there are games in the Premier League, La Liga, Serie A, Bundesliga, Ligue 1, Champions League and Europa League.
-Investors get a payout if they have shares in a player who has played in one of those competitions and finished top for their position – the level of payout depends on the player's position and the number of games played that day.
+You get a payout if you've bet on a player who has played in one of those competitions and finished top for their position – the level of payout depends on the player's position and the number of games played that day.